radioopensource/dotinfo/README.md

 3. An aggregator podcast playlist (publicradio.info/feed.xml) that updates concurrently with homepage features, compiling enclosure URLs and other relevant metadata from the selected podcast items each month.

 # Purpose
-This is a place for listeners and citizens to discover and experience good audio from across the world.
-Contributors work to create a decent, clear web experience of high-quality sounds: news, analysis, music mixes, documentaries, comedies, investigative reports, stories, audio experiments, and beyond.
-The project exists to highlight independent, noncommercial, and listener-supported radio—and to encourage consumers to become supporters of public media.
+This is a place for people to discover and experience audio from around the world.
+Contributors work to create a decent web experience of good and unusual sounds: news, analysis, music mixes, documentaries, comedies, investigative reports, stories, audio experiments, and all else.
+The project exists to highlight independent, noncommercial, listener-supported radio—and to encourage consumers to become active supporters of public media.

+# User keyboard controls
+`spacebar`: play and pause
+`left key`: skip back 15 seconds
+`right key`: skip forward 15 seconds

+# To-do

+1. Create "Internet Radio" module
+  * try it out with KCRW or BCR streams
+2. Add visitor counter at bottom?
+  * no cookies, tracking
+3. Update gradient background so it follows local time of day
+4. Design/implementation of Twitter bot @publicradio_bot
+5. Upload news feed code to new repo
+  * See if lambda service integrates with github
+6. Create a "donate" page, to support an "artist in residence" for 2016
+7. Think unusual ways for listeners to interact with the site...
+  * chat room/comments section? upvote/downvote system?

 # Contributors
 A handful of producers and programmers in and around public radio at the moment.
-Looking for: web artists, publishing partners, and anyone with a good idea who wants to help.
+Looking for: publishing partners, and anyone with a good sound or software idea who wants to help.

 # Contact
 Email contact@publicradio.info, and your email will be answered by a contributing editor or programmer.

-# License
-Software issued under the MIT License.
-Graphics, design, intellectual property, etc. issued under Creative Commons (CC BY-SA 4.0).
-We claim no copyright to selected and automated audio, which should be assumed to fall under audio creators.

 # Homepage Syntax
 Selected audio on the web app follow this syntax: